mwganson/pdwrapper/README.md

 Pattern Shape is the shape used by pattern tools, example: polar pattern, in making copies.
 This shape is the result of a boolean operation (Pattern Operation) using Pattern Base and Pattern Tool.<br/>
 <br/>
 ### Offset Pattern Base (boolean)
 Default: False.
 If True, the Pattern Offset (if other than 0.0) is applied to the Pattern Base object.
 Pattern Base is typically the previous solid feature, but it can vary based on the type of PDWrapper created and the type of object being wrapped.
-This property is controlled by the Tip Manager when Tip Management property is set to True (the default).<br/>
+This property is controlled by the Shape Manager when Shape Management property is set to True (the default).<br/>
 ### Offset Pattern Shape (boolean)
 Default: False.
 If True the Pattern Offset (if other than 0.0) is applied to the Pattern Shape.
 Pattern Shape is the shape used by the pattern tools (such as polar pattern, linear pattern, etc.) when making the arrays.
 If you Right-click in the property view and choose Show All option, this shape is the AddSubShape property for those objects that support being patterned by the pattern tools.
 Pattern Shape is created as a result of a boolean operation (Pattern Operation) using the Pattern Base and the Pattern Tool.
 Set this to True and set the Pattern Offset property if you want to offset the copies created by the pattern tool.<br/>
 ### Offset Pattern Tool (boolean)